-Stock Repurchase Programs - On August 29, 2023, the Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from September 1, 2023.
-Under this program, we are authorized to repurchase our issued and outstanding common shares from time to time in open-market and privately negotiated transactions and block trades in accordance with federal securities laws.
-We did not purchase any shares pursuant to this stock repurchase program during the year ended December 31, 2023.
+Stock Repurchase Programs - On May 16, 2024, the Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from September 1, 2024.
+We did not purchase any shares pursuant to this stock repurchase program during the year ended December 31, 2024.

-Previously on July 28, 2022, the Board of Directors approved a stock repurchase program pursuant to which we could repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from August 2, 2022.
-Under this program, we were authorized to repurchase our issued and outstanding common shares from time to time in open-market and privately negotiated transactions and block trades in accordance with federal securities laws.
-The share repurchase program does not obligate us to acquire any specific number of shares.
-The stock repurchase program expired on August 2, 2023 and is no longer in effect.
+On August 29, 2023, the Board of Directors approved a stock repurchase program pursuant to which we may repurchase up to \$20.0 million of our common stock under the program for a period of approximately 12 months from September 1, 2023.
+The program terminated by its terms on August 31, 2024 and is no longer in effect.
 We did not purchase any shares pursuant to this stock repurchase program.